vamsiramakrishnan/splunk-export-audit/Readme.md

 ```
 If all is well , in papertrail
 ## Health Checks for Scheduled Trigger
-Create a `Health Check` with the following settings
+Create a `Health Check` named `splunk-export-health-check` with the following settings
 ### Target Settings
 Get the API-Gateway URL where the list-regions Fn is deployed.
 **Example**